igbit/micro-displays/README.md

 ## Why?
 _**I'm super bored in lockdown.**_ Add a Raspberry Pi 400 and a few tiny displays I bought for a couple of quid...

+The top half of the micro display shows the full screen and the bottom half is a zoom centered around the mouse cursor.

 ![ISP 240x240](./main240x240-1.png)

 ## IPS 240x240